Magnetic phases of electron-doped infinite-layer Sr$_{1-x}$La$_x$CuO$_2$ from first-principles density functional calculations: Results and Discussions

-Calculations considering non-collinear magnetism and spin-orbit coupling are performed for $x=0$ and $x=0.125$ to compute the magnetic anisotropy energy (MAE) for comparison with the $x=0.12$ samples measured in the AMR experiments \cite{Jovanovic2010,Jovanovic2021}.
-We use equation \eqref{eq1} for the respective alignments and summarize the results in Table \ref{tblMAE}.
+Several noncollinear magnetism and spin-orbit coupling calculations are performed at $x=0$ and $x=0.125$ to determine the preferential AF alignment direction of Cu, in comparison with the $x=0.12$ samples measured in the AMR experiments \cite{Jovanovic2010,Jovanovic2021}.
+We assume that these experimental results at low fields also reflect the most favorable alignments in the zero-field limit, and we verify them with total energy calculations in this work.
+We use Eq. \eqref{eq1} for the respective alignments (Fig. \ref{fig:MAEorder}) and summarize the results in Table \ref{tblMAE}.

 The MAE in cuprates is known to have small values.
 For example, the Li-based cuprate, Li$_2$CuO$_2$ has values between 0.045-0.078 meV per Cu atom, determined from magnetization jump and neutron scattering experiments \cite{Boehm_1998,Mertz2005}.
-Hence, our computed MAE value $\approx 0.02$ meV is quite reasonable.
+Hence, our computed MAE value $\approx 0.02$ meV per Cu atom is quite reasonable.
 The results indicate a preferential in-plane spin alignment along the Cu-O-Cu direction over the other directions for $x=0$, and along the $c$-axis at $x=0.125$.
 The small MAE suggests that it should be fairly common to obtain samples with either alignment, subject to synthesis conditions.
-The apparent degeneracy of in-plane orientations (along the Cu-Cu and Cu-O-Cu directions) suggests a less rigid AFM order in the doped compounds, which agrees with the AMR reports of Ref. \cite{Jovanovic2010, Jovanovic2021}.
+The apparent degeneracy of in-plane orientations (along the Cu-Cu and Cu-O-Cu directions) suggests a less rigid AFM order in the doped compounds, which agrees with the AMR reports of Refs. \cite{Jovanovic2010, Jovanovic2021}.